easy-updates-manager/easy-updates-manager/readme.txt

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 == Changelog ==

+= 6.1.1 =
+Released 2016-06-08

+* Fixed bulk action issue for bottom options in plugins and themes tab.

 = 6.1.0 =
 Released 2016-05-30